Daniel P. Dain

-- In 2013, Mr. Dain was recognized on a list of the Top 100 Attorneys in New England and in 2014 as one of the top 100 lawyers in Massachusetts, as compiled by the rating service Super Lawyers, and as published in Boston Magazine.
+- In 2013 and 2014, Mr. Dain was recognized on a list of the Top 100 Attorneys in New England and in 2014 as one of the top 100 lawyers in Massachusetts, as compiled by the rating service Super Lawyers, and as published in Boston Magazine.

 - Mr. Dain is a former Special Assistant District Attorney in Middlesex County, Massachusetts, where he tried a variety of both jury and non-jury misdemeanor and felony criminal cases.

 - Mr. Dain is a member of the Real Estate, Boston, and American Bar Associations.

 - Chair, Town of Needham Golf Course Advisory Committee

 - Treasurer, Needham Land Trust